 Currently the Fertility Europe Statutes have been adjusted to the Belgian legislation.

-These statutes were approved by the Council in March 2017 and they are underway to be formally verified.
+The updated statutes were approved by the Council in March 2017 and are now officially registered in Belgium.

 Why Fertility Europe was founded